The Current Market

 Sinclair and his team used mice in their study and found that NAD+, in addition to a protein called sirtuin1, or SIRT1, which has been found to delay aging in mice, reversed aging.
 A previous study by the same group found that NAD+ has a positive feedback interaction with SIRT1.
 They demonstrated that SIRT1 played an important role in musculature, exercise performance, and physiological response to exercise.

-With these results in mind, the researchers utilized NMN, a NAD+ precursor, giving it to a group of mice over two months.
-These mice were 20 months old, which is an equivalent to around 70 years old in human years.
+With these results in mind, the researchers utilized NMN, an NAD+ precursor, giving it to a group of mice over two months.
+These mice were 20 months old, which is equivalent to around 70 years old in human years.
 This treatment improved blood capillary number and density, comparable to that seen in younger mice.
 It also increased blood flow to the muscles.
 The most surprising result was the change in the aging mice’s exercise ability.
 They demonstrated an improvement in exercise capacity 55 to 80 percent greater than the control, untreated mice group.
 They showed this through the mice’s ability to run; the NMN treated group was able to run an average of 430 meters, around 1,400 feet, compared to an average of 240 meters, 780 feet, in the untreated group.

 NMN + SIRT1

 The researchers also added a second compound, sodium hydrosulfide (NaHS), to see if these effects could be further improved.
-NaHS is a precursor to hydrogen sulfide, a molecule which increases the activity of SIRT1.
+NaHS is a precursor to hydrogen sulfide, a molecule that increases the activity of SIRT1.
 A group of mice, 32-months-old which is comparable to 90 years old in human years, received a combination treatment of NMN and NaHS for four weeks.
 Miraculously, following the treatment, they were able to run an average twice as long compared to that of untreated mice.
 The researchers also found that the mice who only received NMN were able to run a distance 1.6 times greater than that of the untreated group.
 Considering the human equivalent age of these mice, it is truly interesting that the combination treatment was able to double their running capacity.
 The researchers also found an interesting result that the NMN treatment did not provide an improvement in vascular density or exercise capacity in young sedentary mice.
 However, it did show improvements for young mice that had been exercising regularly.
-These results demonstrate that age is a key factor in the effectiveness of this treatment, specifically targeting the loss of NAD+ and SIRT1, to address the problem of decrease in exercise effectiveness and capacity.
+These results demonstrate that age is a key factor in the effectiveness of this treatment, specifically targeting the loss of NAD+ and SIRT1, to address the problem of a decrease in exercise effectiveness and capacity.

 These results are promising and have tremendous potential in making great strides in the anti-aging field of medicine and research.
 The team hopes to replicate these findings in humans with the long-term goal of developing NMN-based drugs.
 Despite the right intentions, the team does note that it is important to consider the fact that neo-vascularization, the formation of new blood vessels, can also lead to negative health consequences, including the unintended growth of tumors.
 It may take a while before this research is utilized in a clinical study, but it looks like NAD+ may be an important player in the process of anti-aging.